ajroach42/ajroach42.github.io/_posts/2017-05-12-the-surprising-history-of-c-w-mccall-s-convoy.md

 title: 'The Surprising History of C.W.
 McCall''s Convoy '
 splash-wide: /images/97c3c8842a0e861edc8659ca0ee33b4c.500x500x1.jpg
 ---
 I'm always unsure if Convoy is a song that everyone knows by heart, or if my childhood happened in some kind of atemporal 19A0s, as opposed to the 1990s that everyone else my age grew up in.
-Apparently, this songs history features hamburger buns, a working class rebellion, middle-eastern politics, and everyone's favorite christmas music.
+When I was 8, this piece of trucker-country was My Jam.
+Apparently, this song's history features hamburger buns, a working class rebellion, middle-eastern politics, and everyone's favorite christmas music.

 So, I feel like I need to unpack some of this.
 First, here is CW McCall's 70s mainstay Convoy: